 In society today it’s safe to assume that composing, sending, receiving and interpreting email is second nature.
 We do it across different devices, on the go, in meetings, at work, at home — you name it — and we do it efficiently and effortlessly.
 If we were to ask Malcolm Gladwell, he’d say that of course we’ve collectively reached this level of competency as most of us have certainly exceeded the golden 10,000 hours rule.
 But there’s something even more fundamental here: the standardization of information.

 Our standard email contains From, To, CC, Bcc, Subject and Body.
 Each field serves a specific purpose and meets a minimal requirement in order to send an acceptable message.
 Even within each field there are norms and standards that apply.
-Email address structure, for example, includes [email protected] The structure won’t change regardless of your service provider.
+Email address structure, for example, includes username@domain.
+The structure won’t change regardless of your service provider.

 This is how we should think about the structure of cross-border payments.
 If we want to ensure that the process is efficient, fast, defined and scalable, there simply must be a base level data requirement.
 Unfortunately, there is no clear standard for cross-border payments — and the shortcomings have never been more evident.